MultiSafepay/docs/content/payment-methods/google-pay-integration.md

 # 5. Create an order

 From your server, [create an order](/reference/createorder/) > Wallet order.
-See also Examples > Google Pay direct.
+See in the Request pane, Examples > Google Pay direct.

-For the `gateway_info.payment_token`, use `PaymentData.PaymentMethodData.PaymentMethodTokenizationData.token`.
+For the `gateway_info.payment_token`, use `paymentData.paymentMethodData.tokenizationData.token`.

 # 6. Redirect the customer

-In response to the API request you made in the previous step, you receive a `payment_url` (see API Reference – [Create order](/reference/createorder/) > Wallet order.
-See also Examples > Google Pay direct).
+In response to the API request you made in the previous step, you receive a `payment_url`.

 Pass the `payment_url` from your server to the customer's device and redirect the customer to the URL: